home-climate-control/dz/docs/index.md

         * Improved system instrumentation ("instrument cluster", documentation coming)
     * Disadvantages:
         * Some subsystems (1-Wire, XBee, shell) have not yet been ported over from `reactive`
+        * Needs Java 17
+        * Has not yet been verified to run on Raspberry Pi 3B
         * Bleeding edge
     * When to choose: if you are just approaching this project.
 There is a bit of rocket science involved, by the time you get all the dependencies lined up and operational, the project will reach the stable state and `imperative` will be retired for good.